pierre-24/pytimefliplib/README.md

   (...)
   ```

-The options you have to give to every script are:
+As you can see, the options you have to give to every script are:
 + `-a`, the MAC address of the device and, eventually,
 + `-p`, the password (if it differs from the default password, `000000`).